 - P.S.
 Sourdough bread dipped in this soup is simply divine.

 Putting It All Together

-Seriously, as with anything you do for the first time, you need to find your rhythm.
+As with anything you do for the first time, you need to find your rhythm.
 Once you do, pulling this soup together in a matter of a few hours will be a breeze.
 As I said, most of the time is not hands-on.
 Technically, with only 5-10 minutes of prep work, the rest is just waiting for the broth with a few additional steps.
-Just enough time to take a nap, read a few chapters in your book, do a few loads of laundry, or catch up on those thank-you notes that have been on your to-do list for a few months.
+Just enough time to nap, read a few chapters in your book, do a few loads of laundry, or catch up on those thank-you notes on your to-do list for a few months.

-Once you have your broth and chicken finished, the rest is smooth sailing.
-Just remember, it is important to strain the broth through a strainer to remove any floating bits so the broth is clear.
-After the broth has been filtered, add it back to the soup pot and add in the reserved chicken meat, rice or orzo, and diced carrots.
-Simmer on medium until rice or orzo are al dente (about 15 minutes for rice and 8 minutes for orzo).
-Flavor with a little salt and pepper to taste.
+Once you have your broth and chicken, the rest is smooth sailing.
+Just remember, it is important to strain the broth through a gravy separator to remove the fat and a strainer to remove any floating bits so the broth is clear.
+After the broth has been filtered, add it back to the soup pot and add the reserved chicken meat, rice or orzo, and diced carrots.
+Simmer on medium until rice or orzo are al dente (about 15 minutes for rice and 8 minutes for orzo)—flavor with a bit of salt and pepper to taste.
 While the rice or orzo is cooking, prepare your Avgolemono sauce.

 Preparing the Egg-Lemon Sauce (Avgolemono Sauce)